wamp-proto/wamp-proto/spec/basic.md

 The messages concerning the WAMP session itself are mandatory for all *Peers*, i.e. a *Client* MUST implement `HELLO`, `ABORT` and `GOODBYE`, while a *Router* MUST implement `WELCOME`, `ABORT` and `GOODBYE`.

-All other messages are mandatory *per role*, i.e. in an implementation which only provides an *Client* with the role of *Publisher* MUST additionally implement sending `PUBLISH` and receiving `PUBLISHED` and `ERROR` messages.
+All other messages are mandatory *per role*, i.e. in an implementation which only provides a *Client* with the role of *Publisher* MUST additionally implement sending `PUBLISH` and receiving `PUBLISHED` and `ERROR` messages.

 #### HELLO

-Sent by a *Client* to initate opening of a WAMP session to a *Router*.
+Sent by a *Client* to initate opening of a WAMP session to a *Router* attaching to a *Realm*.

     [HELLO, Realm|uri, Details|dict]

 #### WELCOME

 Sent by a *Router* to accept a *Client*.
-This starts a new WAMP session.
+The WAMP session is now open.

     [WELCOME, Session|id, Details|dict]